streamlit/docs/content/kb/tutorials/databases/private-gsheet.md

 ## Create a service account & key file

-To use the Sheets API from the Streamlit Cloud, you need a Google Cloud Platform service account (a special account type for programmatic data access).
+To use the Sheets API from Streamlit Cloud, you need a Google Cloud Platform service account (a special account type for programmatic data access).
 Go to the [**Service Accounts** page](https://console.cloud.google.com/iam-admin/serviceaccounts) and create an account with the **Viewer** permission (this will let the account access data but not change it):

 <Flex>
 <Image alt="GCP screenshot 5" src="/images/databases/private-gsheet-5.png" />